AMC Pacer: Coupe

-The standard 232 CID I6, with a single-barrel carburetor was optimized for low emissions (all vehicles at the time carried emissions-reducing devices, including exhaust gas recirculation); making the Pacer relatively low-powered ("The Pacer comes with either of two AMC inline six-cylinder engines, both producing 100 bhp, but the larger 258-cu-in. unit deliver[s] better mid-range torque").
+The standard 232 CID I6, with a single-barrel carburetor was optimized for low emissions (all vehicles at the time carried emissions-reducing devices, including exhaust gas recirculation); making the Pacer relatively low-powered ("The Pacer comes with either of two AMC inline six-cylinder engines, both producing 100 hp, but the larger 258 CID unit deliver[s] better mid-range torque").
 The EPA fuel mileage results showed the 258 CID one-barrel engine with manual transmission achieved better economy (20 mpgus city and 31 mpgus highway) compared to the standard, lower displacement drive train (17 mpgus city and 25 mpgus highway).
 When equipped with the automatic transmission the Pacer's fuel economy was almost identical between the 232 and 258 CID engines.
 Additionally, a two-barrel version of the 258 CID engine was available with automatic transmission, which helped performance and the same fuel consumption rating as the one-barrel version.
 The EPA results noted the same fuel economy in actual on-the-road driving because in-use mileage depends on many factors.
 Nevertheless, the EPA method can be used to compare fuel use by cars under identical conditions, and the EPA calculated the industrywide average of the 1976 model year cars tested to be 17.6 mpgus in simulated city-plus-highway driving.
 None of the 1976 Pacer drivetrain configurations included catalytic converters and met California's more stringent antipollution standards.

 In mid-year 1976, a floor-shifted four-speed manual transmission was made available on the Pacers.
 Because of the requirement to use unleaded gasoline, a new "quench-head was incorporated in I6 engines for 1977 that pushed the air-fuel mixture closer to the spark plug, created more turbulence for better mixing, allowed an additional 3 degrees of spark advance without knock, and gain an extra one mile per gallon fuel efficiency.
 By the time a 304 CID V8 was offered for the 1978 Pacer, AMC introduced a line of "luxury-compact" models (the AMC Concord).
 Moreover, gasoline prices in the U.S. remained high, limiting demand for V8-powered vehicles.